bitrix24/b24restdocs/api-reference/sale/events/on-payment-entity-saved.md

 >
 > Who can subscribe: any user

-The event `OnPaymentEntitySaved` occurs immediately after a payment is saved.
+The event `OnPaymentEntitySaved` occurs immediately after the payment is saved.

-## What the Handler Receives
+## What the handler receives

-Data is sent as a POST request
+Data is transmitted as a POST request

 ```
 [
     'event' => 'ONPAYMENTENTITYSAVED',
-    'eventId' => 1,
+    'event_handler_id' => 1,
     'data' => [
         'FIELDS' => [
             'ID' => 300,